SmileyChris/django-countries/README.rst

 country code.

 It can be compared to other objects as if it was a string containing the country code and when evaluated as text, returns the country code.

 name
   Contains the full country name.

 flag
   Contains a URL to the flag.

+unicode_flag
+  A unicode glyph for the flag for this country.
+Currently well-supported in iOS and OS X. See https://en.wikipedia.org/wiki/Regional_Indicator_Symbol for details.

 alpha3
   The three letter country code for this country.